 At about ¼ mile from the junction there’s an acute switchback.
 Winding past some very steep terrain, the trail turns sharply to the right before a hairpin turn to the left.

-Not long after this, down a short herd trail to your left, is a truly epic ledge that offers a panoramic view of the entire Blackhead range across the valley: Blackhead, Black Dome and Thomas Cole and Camel’s Hump are laid out in a line.
+Not long after this, down a short herd trail to your left, is an epic ledge that offers a panoramic view of the entire Blackhead range across the valley: Blackhead, Black Dome and Thomas Cole and Camel’s Hump are laid out in a line.

 Return to the trail and turn left, heading west along the side of Burnt Knob.